CONDITIONS OF THE NOSE

 SEPTOPLASTY

 The nasal septum is the midline partition of the nose that separates the right and left nasal cavities.
-It is partly cartilage (the soft malleable front most part of the partition) and partly bony (the deeper part of the partition and often not felt by the patient).
-Septal deviation is one of the most common deformities in the human body, and whilst most septal deviations are unnoticed by patients, some patients will present to ear nose and throat specialist with symptoms of nasal obstruction due to a deviated nasal septum.
-Commonly a deviated nasal septum would have two components, the convex part (semi-circular protrusion into the nasal cavity) and the concave part (deep cavity within the midline partition of the nasal cavity).
-The side affected by the convexity of the nose is the obstructed side whilst the concavity side is widely open.
-Therefore, a single sided obstruction symptom is often caused by a deviated nasal septum.
+It is partly cartilage (the soft, malleable frontmost part of the partition) and partly bony (the deeper part of the partition and often not felt by the patient).
+Septal deviation is one of the most common deformities in the human body, and whilst most septal deviations are unnoticed by patients, some patients will present to ear, nose, and throat specialists with symptoms of nasal obstruction due to a deviated nasal septum.
+Commonly, a deviated nasal septum would have two components: the convex part (semi-circular protrusion into the nasal cavity) and the concave part (deep cavity within the midline partition of the nasal cavity).
+The side affected by the convexity of the nose is the obstructed side, whilst the concavity side is widely open.
+Therefore, a single-sided obstruction symptom is often caused by a deviated nasal septum.
 However, an ‘S’ shaped deformity of the nasal septum and bilateral nasal obstruction is not uncommon, especially if the deviation is caused by a previous injury to the head and nose.
-Mr Anwar will take a detailed history and examination of your nasal symptoms and your nose in order to establish if your nasal obstruction is caused by mainly a nasal septal deviation, and role-out other causes like rhinitis or chronic sinusitis, before discussing the option of surgery to correct the deformity via a septoplasty.
+Mr. Anwar will take a detailed history and examination of your nasal symptoms and your nose in order to establish if your nasal obstruction is caused by mainly a nasal septal deviation and role-out other causes like rhinitis or chronic sinusitis, before discussing the option of surgery to correct the deformity via a septoplasty.
 Patients can be suffering from a combination of the physical obstruction caused by the septal deviation and symptoms of rhinitis and sinusitis.

 The surgery is performed as a day surgery, and no external scars would be visible, as all cuts will be within the inside of the nose.
-Patients need not to worry about bruising following this procedure, however minor bleeding and aching is expected following septoplasty.
+Patients need not worry about bruising following this procedure.
+However, minor bleeding and aching are expected following septoplasty.
 No external casts or plasters will be applied to the nose following isolated septal surgery.
 Further details will be discussed with the patient during a face-to-face consultation with Mr Anwar.

 BALLOON SINOPLASTY AND TUBOPLASTY